Optimal Storage Arbitrage under Net Metering using Linear Programming: Introduction

 The key contributions of this paper are as follows:\\ $\quad \bullet$ \textit{LP formulation for storage control}: We formulate the LP optimization problem for piecewise linear convex cost function, for storage with efficiency losses, ramping and capacity constraints and a consumer with inelastic load and renewable generation.
 The buying and selling price of electricity are varying over time.
 The selling price is assumed to be at best equal to buying price for each time instant, this assumption is in sync with most net-metering policies worldwide.
-We describe the LP formulations for lossy battery with inelastic consumption, renewable generation and selling price less than or equal to buying price.
-The reduction of this formulation for cases (a) lossless battery with equal buying and selling price of electricity and (b) lossy battery with selling price less than or equal to buying price, is trivial and not included in this paper.
-Based on the structure of the cost function we apply an epigraph based minimization described in \cite{boyd2004convex} to the arbitrage problem. \\ $\quad \bullet$ \textit{Real-time implementation:} We implement an auto-regressive based forecast model along with model predictive control and numerically analyze their effect on arbitrage gains using real data from a household in Madeira in Portugal and electricity price from California ISO \cite{ENOnline}.
-The effect of uncertainty on arbitrage gains is more pronounced for cases where selling price is higher compared to cases where selling price is closer to zero.\\ $\quad \bullet$ \textit{Sensitivity of ratio of selling and buying price}: We numerically analyze the effect of the ratio of buying and selling price of electricity on the value of storage integration with inelastic load and renewable generation.
-We observe that the value of storage performing arbitrage significantly increases in the presence of load and renewable generation with the increasing disparity of selling and buying price of electricity, compared to only storage performing arbitrage.
-Inclusion of storage in the presence of load and renewable could be profitable even for cases where the selling price is zero or small compared to buying price.
+Based on the convex and piecewise linear structure of the cost function we apply an epigraph based minimization described in \cite{boyd2004convex} to the arbitrage problem.
+The reduction of this formulation for (a) lossless battery with equal buying and selling price of electricity and (b) lossy battery with selling price less than or equal to buying price, is trivial and not included in this paper. \\ $\quad \bullet$ \textit{Real-time implementation:} We implement an auto-regressive based forecast model along with model predictive control and numerically analyze their effect on arbitrage gains using real data from a household in Madeira in Portugal and electricity price from California ISO \cite{ENOnline}.
+The effect of parameter uncertainty on arbitrage gains is more pronounced for cases where selling price is comparable to buying price.\\ $\quad \bullet$ \textit{Sensitivity of ratio of selling and buying price}: We numerically analyze the effect of the ratio of buying and selling price of electricity on the value of storage with inelastic load and renewable generation.
+We observe that the value of storage performing arbitrage significantly increases in the presence of load and renewable generation with the increasing {difference} of selling and buying price of electricity, compared to only storage performing arbitrage.
+Inclusion of storage in the presence of load and renewable generation can be profitable even for cases where the selling price is zero or small compared to buying price.
 For the same case, only storage performing arbitrage would not be profitable.